TimothyRoberts/NatureOfCode/01_Randomness_Probability_PerlinNoise/07_One_Dimensional_Perlin_Noise2/README.md

-# One Dimensional Perlin Noise2
+# One Dimensional Perlin Noise Part 2

 In this exercise, we want to add multiple subjects which can now move around the x AND y axis using p5's noise() function.